mia-care/SpringBoot-Mia-Care-Template/README.md

 Remember to choose a meaningful title for your commit (e.g "created service my_springboot_service_name").
 After some seconds you will be prompted with a popup message which confirms that you have successfully saved all your changes.
 Step 4 of [Microservice from template - Get started](https://docs.mia-platform.eu/development_suite/api-console/api-design/custom_microservice_get_started/#4-save-the-project) section of Mia-Platform documentation will explain how to correctly save the changes you have made on your project in the DevOps console.

+### GitOps

+Usually, to start creating new features on a microservice, you need to create a branch.
+Due to the native support of this template to the SaMD development, the branch name should follow a specific convention, that is need to enhance traceability.
+The traceability is required by the IEC 62304 regulation for the SaMD development.
+The tool used for the branch naming check is [JHusky](https://github.com/Dathin/JHusky).

+By default, the pattern for the branch naming convention is: `<type>-<implementation-task-id>-<description>`.
+Example: `feat-MC-1-login-endpoint`.
+- The `<type>` part is related to the type of the implementation.
+The possible options are: feat, fix and doc;
+- The `<implementation-task-id>` is the identifier of the implementation task.
+Usually, it is the Jira story code;
+- The `<description>` is the description of the story.
+It should be a short recap of the story.

+Moreover, for the same traceability requirement, also the commit messages should follow a specific convention, that is the following: `[<implementation-task-id>] <commit-description>`.
+Example: `[MC-1] Added login endpoint`.
+- The `<implementation-task-id>` is the identifier of the implementation task.
+Usually, it is the Jira story code;
+- The `<commit-description>` is the description of the commit.

+If the branch has been named correctly, the implementation task identifier is inserted automatically in the commit message.
+Therefore, when you run the command `git commit -m "message"`, the commit message is automatically created as `[<implementation-task-id>] message`.

+You can customize the branch naming convention by modifying the bash script that checks the branch name.
+In particular, you need to modify the regex in the `./scripts/check-branch-naming.sh` with your convention.
+You can also disable the check by removing the run of the `check-branch-naming.sh` bash script directly in the `./.husky/pre-commit` file.

+Moreover, you can remove the automatic insertion of the implementation task identifier by removing the run of the `./scripts/prepare_commit_message.sh $1` command directly in the `./.husky/prepare-commit-msg` file.
+You can also customize the commit message, you need to modify the `./prepare_commit_message.sh` script.

 ## Deploy

 Once all the changes that you have made are saved, you should deploy your project through the DevOps Console.
 Go to the **Deploy** area of the DevOps Console.